 Hematology is the treatment and study of blood.
-This includes the bone marrow in which cells are produced, the circulating cells (including red blood cells) that carry and deliver oxygen, the platelets that participate in clotting and injury repair, and white blood cells that fight infection.
+This includes the bone marrow in which blood cells are produced, the circulating cells that carry and deliver oxygen, the platelets that participate in clotting and injury repair, and white blood cells that fight infection.

-- Blood transfusions and erythrocytapheresis (a procedure by which erythrocytes, commonly known as red blood cells, are separated from whole blood)
+- Blood transfusions and erythrocytapheresis: a procedure during which erythrocytes, commonly known as red blood cells, are separated from whole blood

 - Second opinions